kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Once back at TSF, head to the Information Terminal and transit to 082 East: 2,2
 - Enter Czerka, speak to B4-D4: 2,1,1
 - 1x- until we gain control of B4-D4.
+- Head to Czerka with the Information Terminal: 2,3
-- Head to Czerka, speak to Jana Lorso: 1x-
+- Enter Czerka and speak to Jana Lorso: 1x-
 - Enter the Czerka Mainframe, T1-N1 accosts you: 1x-
   - *Continue to mouse click to skip some dialog as the cutscene plays with T1-N1 leaving the mainframe.*
 - Click on the Mainframe Console: 1x-
+- Exit Czerka, use the Terminal to fast travel: 2,3
-- Exit Czerka and head back to speak with Chodo: 1x- \| 1x-
+- Speak with Chodo: 1x- \| 1x-
 - `>` Cast Burst of Speed and head to the Information Terminal to transit to Dock Module 126: 2,1
 - Moza contacts you, Czerka's Mercenaries are attacking the Ithorians: 1x-
 - Speak to the Ithorian to open Docking Bay 2 door: 1